Fanxi2158/guns.lol-view-bot/README.md

 1. **Username**: The guns.lol profile you want to bot.
 2. **Threads**: How many concurrent connections to run.

+⚠️ keep in mind that guns.lol takes about 10mins to sync and display the new views.
 Enjoy the views!